Text-to-SQL Data Synthesis Pipeline

 - Generates functionally equivalent SQL variants

-Input: Original SQL statement and database ID
+Input: Original SQL and database ID

-Output: Collection of SQL variants
+Output: Set of SQL variants

 sql_variation_generator = SQLVariationGenerator(